Click to show/hide contact information.

 Current most frequently asked questions can be accessed on UCPath @ UCSC website.

-Employee Self Service Job Aid
+The Employee Self Service Job Aid provides instructions for the following:

 • View or update personal information (i.e. name, DOB, SSN, address changes)